eydward/Density-k-PDG/README.md

 Note in order to optimize for speed, we try to avoid dynamic memory allocation as much as possible, so it uses C++ template and fixed arrays.
 Unfortunately it makes it a bit less friendly.
 To change configuration (k and n), you have to edit the kPDG.cpp file in the source directory, and re-compile.
 There is no command-line arguments for this purpose.

+Note the code currently is single-threaded, doesn't take advantage of multi-core machines and certainly not capable to run in distributed environment.
+This is TODO.

 ## Algorithm Design Summary
 TODO